Pureness and stable rank one for reduced twisted group $\mathrm{C}^\ast$-algebras of certain group extensions: Introduction

-In \cite{Oz25}, Ozawa introduced property $\mathrm{P}_{\mathrm{PHP}}$ for countable groups and showed that it guarantees complete selflessness of the reduced group \Cs-algebra.
-As our first result, we observe that this property also implies that every reduced twisted group \Cs-algebra is completely selfless.
+In \cite{Oz25}, Ozawa introduced property $\mathrm{P}_{\mathrm{PHP}}$ for groups and showed that it guarantees complete selflessness of the corresponding reduced group \Cs-algebra.
+This property is easily adapted to an inclusion of groups (see Definition \ref{PHP}).
+As our first result, we observe that property $\mathrm{P}_{\mathrm{PHP}}$ also implies that every reduced twisted group \Cs-algebra is completely selfless and that, if an inclusion of groups has property $\mathrm{P}_{\mathrm{PHP}}$, then the associated inclusion of reduced twisted group \Cs-algebras is selfless.